On the group of purely inseparable points of an abelian variety defined over a function field of positive characteristic II: Finite flat group schemes over curves

 \begin{lemma} Let $\CA\to S$ be a semiabelian scheme.
 Suppose that there is an open dense subset $U\subseteq S$, such that $\CA_U\to U$ is an abelian scheme.
-Suppose that $G\hookrightarrow\CA$ is a finite, flat, closed subgroup scheme, which is multiplicative.
-Then the quotient scheme $\CA/G$ is also a semiabelian scheme and $(\CA/G)_U\to U$ is an abelian scheme. \end{lemma} \beginProof See \cite[Cor.
-5.4.6]{Brion-Structure}. \endProof
+Suppose that $G\hookrightarrow\CA$ is a finite, flat, closed subgroup scheme.
+Then the quotient scheme $\CA/G$ is also a semiabelian scheme and $(\CA/G)_U\to U$ is an abelian scheme. \end{lemma} \beginProof Since the quotient morphism $q:\CA\to\CA/G$ is faithfully flat, the group scheme $\CA/G$ also has geometrically regular fibres (and is flat).
+Hence $\CA/G$ is smooth over $S$.
+Over $U$, its fibres are proper since the quotient morphism is also proper and they are thus abelian varieties.
+In other other words, $(\CA/G)_U\to U$ is an abelian scheme.
+Now let $s\in S$.
+Since $(\CA/G)_s$ is smooth, we know by the Barsotti-Chevalley theorem (see \cite[Th.
+10.25, p.
+157]{Milne-Alg}) that $(\CA/G)_s$ sits in the middle of an exact sequence

+where $A_1$ is an abelian variety over $s$ and $E_1$ is a connected affine algebraic group variety over $s$.
+The subgroup variety $E_1$ is maximal among connected affine subgroup varieties of $(\CA/G)_s$ (see \cite[Th.
+10.5, p.
+153 and proof]{Milne-Alg} and \cite[Th.
+10.24, p.
+156]{Milne-Alg}).
+Finally it has the form $E_1=T_1\times_s U$, where $T_1$ is a torus and $U$ is a connected unipotent group variety (see \cite[chap.
+10.(i), p.
+161]{Milne-Alg}).
+When we write that the sequence \refeq{qes} is exact, we mean that the third morphism is faithfully flat and that its kernel is $E_1$.